vinzen/sa-mobile-sdk-ios/docs/03 Interstitial Ads/02 Interstitial Config.md

 @end
 ```

-and the SAInterstitialView object's delegate property must be set to an object instance that implements the SABannerViewDelegate protocol, such as the MyCustomViewController.
+and the SAInterstitialView object's delegate property must be set to an object instance that implements the SAInterstitialViewDelegate protocol, such as the MyCustomViewController.

 ```
 @implementation MyCustomViewController